 In recent years, researchers have devoted considerable research efforts to investigate the relationships between users’ online behaviors and their tasks and to personalize information or support to suit users’ task at hand.
-Various methods have been used to collect user behavior such as laboratory experiments and field studies.
-Users may work on their own tasks or tasks assigned by the researcher.
-However, the impact of these methods on user behavior remain unclear; and reliability of the data collected is directly influenced by the methods used.
+Various methods have been used to collect user behavior such as laboratory experiments and field studies; and each method has its strength and shortcomings.
+However, the impact of these methods on users’ search behavior remain unclear; and reliability of the data collected is directly influenced by the methods used.
 This research aims to understand how study setting and task authenticity affect users’ searching and browsing behaviors and experiences, such as their engagement and barriers.

 I conducted a 2×2 repeated design experiment to find out the influences of study setting and task authenticity on user behavior and user experience.

 Thirty-six Rutgers University students from 21 different disciplines were recruited to participate in the this study.
 I posted recruitment messages and flyers at various places such as Facebook groups organized by Rutgers University students, academic buildings, dining halls, and student centers.
 Participants followed a link in the recruitment message to sign up for the study.
 On the registration form, they provided basic demographic information and signed an informed consent electronically.

 Before starting the main study, each participant installed a Chrome browser extension on the top right corner of their browser.
 They were provided with a unique combination of username and password to log into the study system.
 I worked with a developer in our lab to design the extension which gave participants access to all the study materials such as instructions, tasks, a page to schedule their lab session, etc. They also needed to submit two of their own search tasks (i.e., tasks in which they needed to search for information online).
 They were used as the authentic tasks later in this study.